dejanr/snippets/readme.md

 pnpm i
 ```

-### Start
+### Local Development

-To run snippets locally we have few dependencies that are managed by devenv, like mongodb etc.
+To run snippets locally we have few dependencies that are managed by devenv like mongodb, backend and frontend.

-We treat those dependencies as attached resources following the 12 factor app guidance.

-Start all services:
+Start all services including backend and frontend:

 ```bash
 devenv up
 ```

+This will start:
+- MongoDB service on port 27017
+- Backend API server (automatically runs `pnpm run dev` in backend folder)
+- Frontend development server (automatically runs `pnpm run dev` in frontend folder)

+The processes will run concurrently, and you can see their logs in the terminal.